 We offer pre- and post-movement testing of cattle as well as DEFRA-related work.
 Our Cymorth-trained vets can also assess farms and discuss with farmers methods to best protect their cattle from TB.
 Welsh farmers may be eligible for Cymorth TB visits funded by Welsh Government.

 Three of our vets are Milksure Champions who can offer accredited dairy farmer training on medicine handling and administration.
-We offer the Milksure course for dairy farmers which meets Red Tractor standards for medicines training as well as helping to reduce the risk of residues in the bulk tank.
+The Milksure course for dairy farmers which meets Red Tractor standards for medicines training as well as helping to reduce the risk of residues in the bulk tank.
 We also provide bespoke beef and sheep medicine training in conjunction with Farming Connect.